Self-hosting with MicroK8s

 What do I host?

-- Zulip: I use it to communicate with friends when we work on a project together.
+- Zulip: to communicate with friends when we work on a project together.
 It’s basically the equivalent of Slack, but cheaper and open-source.
 I’m in control of all the data (messages and files).
 The same features with Slack would cost me around £7 per user per month (that’s a minimum of £14 per month to talk to one friend).

 - Various home-made services: backends and frontends for various projects I’m working on.